WeckMethod: Building Strength Through Rotation

 How the Body Actually Moves

-Walking, running, throwing, changing direction, and even efficient lifting rely on rotational movement through the feet, hips, spine, and shoulders.
+Walking, running, throwing, changing direction, and even lifting efficiently all rely on rotation moving through the feet, hips, spine, and shoulders.
+Rotation allows force to travel through the body smoothly rather than stopping at individual joints.

 What Is Coiling?